 There is a great satisfaction of raising your own chickens.
 They provide a steady food source for your breakfast table and the chicken manure is good for your garden.
 If you have three (3) to five (5) laying hens, you will be able to produce about a dozen (12) eggs per week.

 However, if you choose to purchase a few chickens for your backyard, then you will need the following 3 essentials for building a chicken coop in order to look after your new pets.

-#1 You will need a set of chicken coop plans.
-I come from a building background and it is usually common practice to have a set of plans before you begin construction, even a chicken coop.
+I come from a building background and it is usually common practice to have a set of plans before you begin construction, even a backyard chicken coop.